ghchinoy/gen/README.md

 ### Generate content

 Generate content with the `prompt` command.
-This defaults to Gemini.
+This defaults to `gemini-2.5-flash`.

 ```bash
 gen prompt "say something nice to me"